-The treetop walk descends at Hans Eisenmann´s house where the tourist information centre is situated.
+The treetop walk descends at Hans Eisenmann´s house where the tourist information center is situated.

-In the vicinity of the Treetop Walk the area of forest animal reserves can be found.
+In the vicinity of the Treetop Walk, the area of forest animal reserves can be found.
 In the diverse forest landscape of the National Park 16 large enclosures were established.
-These were connected to the compound of animal runs in the centre of the Lusen National Park.
+These were connected to the compound of animal runs in the center of the Lusen National Park.
 Currently, you can spot there 36 various species of birds and mammals.

 First Bohemian Treetop Walk Lipno